How does it work?

 It provides 10 hours of dual flight training with a registered CAA approved training provider in a two seat, single engine light aircraft, with the aim of bringing the student to a standard that will allow one solo flight within those ten hours.
-Training takes place usually within the summer and Easter school holidays.
+Training takes place usually within the summer school holidays.

 What will it do for me?